New North Korea sanctions are unlikely to make Kim blink

 By supporting the latest U.N. resolution, Beijing may have dodged -- for the time being -- U.S. sanctions against Chinese companies that are suspected of doing business with the North Korean regime.

 Last week, Trump signed a new bill that gave him additional authority to punish such firms.
-And many analysts expect him to use it soon.
+Many analysts had expected him to use it soon -- but that was before China's backing of the new U.N. resolution.

-"Elements of the Trump administration will now argue China and Russia need time to implement the resolution," Ruggiero said.
+"Elements of the Trump administration will now argue China and Russia need time to implement the resolution," said Ruggiero, now a senior fellow at the Foundation for Defense of Democracies in Washington.
 "That happens in every administration and is part of the failed N.K. sanctions policy that got us into this mess."

 Related: Trump sanctions Chinese bank in bid to rein in North Korea